KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 We fill out a ``XrReferenceSpaceCreateInfo`` structure.
 The first member is of type ``XrReferenceSpaceType``, which we will discuss shortly.

 When we create the *reference space*, we need to specify an ``XrPosef``, which will be the origin transform of the space.
-In this case we will set ``XrReferenceSpaceCreateInfo::poseInReferenceSpace`` to an "identity" pose - an identity quaternion and a zero position.
+In this case, we will set ``XrReferenceSpaceCreateInfo::poseInReferenceSpace`` to an "identity" pose - an identity quaternion and a zero position.

 If we specify a different pose, the origin received when we poll the space would be offset from the default origin the runtime defines for that space type.